Gradual-Typing/Grift/README.md

 Type, T        ::= Dyn | Int | Bool | Unit | (-> Type ...) | (Ref Type)
 ```

-In order to support more accurate benchmarking we have added the
-repeat special form which is guaranteed to be the equivalent of a for
-loop in C. The loop ```(repeat (id start stop) exp)``` is the
-equivalent of the for loop ```for(id = start; id < stop; id += 1)
-exp;```.
-It always results in a unit value.

-Further support for benchmarking has been added with the timer
-primitives.
-All of which take no arguments and return unit.
-This is a
-global one shot timer.
-Calling (timer-report) will print out the time
-in seconds between the calls (timer-start) and (timer-stop).
-If no
-such calls have occurred there will be a runtime error.

 ### Tinkering with the compiler
 - [/src/README.md](/src/README.md) contains an overview of the construction
   of the compiler.